iashohan/LEARNING-HTML/README.md

 Step 4: Then go to Raw.githack.com and paste the link into the input box

 Step 5: Copy the URL in the production field and paste it into the browser

+                      or

+view the same name png file.
+Example:   (Button.html) is the html file and (Button.png) is the output of (Button.html) file.